Please help us share God's truths and hope in Christ.

 Use “X” To Open A Conversation

-Either way, Christmas or Xmas, refers to Jesus’ incarnation.
-Seize the opportunity to talk about our Lord’s entry into this world.
-Ask others if they know what the word “Christ” means?
+Find ways to talk about our Lord’s entry into this world.
+Ask others if they know what the word “Christ” means.
 It means “anointed.”
 Jesus was anointed to do God’s work.
 Tell people that the Anointed One (the “Christ” or “X” in Christmas) came to earth to live among us, to die for us, and to usher in the Kingdom of God.
 He now reigns and gathers people (mas) to Himself.

-Tell everyone that Jesus is the Reason For This Season and that at Christmas (or Xmas) we celebrate the Name above all names, the name of Jesus, the anointed one of God, who is Kristos (ΧΡΙΣΤΟΣ) in Greek and Christ in English.
+Tell everyone that Jesus is the Reason For This Season and that at Christmas (or Xmas), we celebrate the Name above all names, the name of Jesus, the anointed one of God, who is Kristos (ΧΡΙΣΤΟΣ) in Greek and Christ in English.

 Isa 9:6 For unto us a Child is born, Unto us a Son is given.